Luka Mladenovic

+As of 2026, Luka Mladenovic is a student of the University of Texas in Austin, United States of America.
+His head coach is Bob Bowman.

 Background

 Mladenovic was born 27 May 2004 in Austria.
 He trains with SU Generali Salzburg swim club, in Salzburg, under the guidance of coach Plamen Ryaskov.

 Career

 2021

 On 17 May, Mladenovic placed 61st in the 100-metre breaststroke with a time of 1:03.10 at the 2020 European Aquatics Championships, contested at Danube Arena in Budapest, Hungary.
 Two days later, he placed 41st in the 200-metre breaststroke with a time of 2:16.87.
 At the 2021 European Junior Swimming Championships, held approximately two months later in Italy, Rome, he placed fourth in the 100-metre breaststroke, fourth in the 200-metre breaststroke, eleventh in the 4×100-metre medley relay, seventeenth in the 4×100-metre mixed medley relay, 53rd in the 50-metre butterfly, and did not start the 50-metre breaststroke.

 2022

 2022 European Junior Championships

 At the 2022 European Junior Swimming Championships, held in July in Otopeni, Romania, Mladenovic won the silver medal in the 200-metre breaststroke with a time of 2:13.21, finishing less than two-tenths of a second behind gold medalist Lucien Vergnes of France.
 He also placed seventh in the final of the 100-metre breaststroke with a 1:02.48, placed seventh in the 200-metre individual medley in the semifinals with a personal best time of 2:03.79 before withdrawing from competing in the final, and placed fifteenth in the 50-metre breaststroke with a time of 28.68 seconds.